GregWells/3402FinalProject/README.md

 ### Conclusions

 * The ability to closely tune the model action space to the problem is a key factor.
 For this challenge my utilization of the Stable Baselines 3 framework utilizing the multidiscrete action space was somewhat problematic.
 Spending significant time investigating configuration capabilities of the available frameworks before commencing any coding is key to assuring the action space is confined to the smallest region possible.
-As with any "traveling saleman" optimization, limiting the domain of possible choices to exclude unreasonable options is key.
+As with any "traveling salesman" optimization, limiting the domain of possible choices to exclude unreasonable options is key.
 Tuning the penalties for invalid selections is challenging; it would be preferable to exclude the options from the action space altogether in advance - __reduce the dimensionality wherever practical__.

 ### Future Work